alibaba/graph-learn/docs/quick_start.md

    **GL** models ard built on top of deep learning framework such as TensorFlow.
 So sampled EgoGraphs needs to be converted into tensor format `EgoTensor`.
-We wrapped `EgoFlow` for this conversion. `EgoFlow` also generate an iterator used for batch training and pipeline.
+We wrapped `EgoFlow` for this conversion. `EgoFlow` also generates an iterator used for batch training and pipeline.

 - Define encoders: Use `EgoGraph` encoders and feature encoders to encode `EgoTensor`.

     After getting `EgoTensor`,
     we need to define the transformation routine from raw data to embeddings.
-For GNNs model, this step is to aggregate neighbors and combing it with self nodes/edges.
+For GNN models, this step is to aggregate neighbors and combing it with self nodes/edges.

 - Define loss function and training: Feed encoded embeddings to loss function and training.

-    **GL** has built-in serveral common loss functions and optimizers, and you can also choose your own one.
+    **GL** has built-in several common loss functions and optimizers, and you can also customize yours.
 Local and distributed training is supported as well.

 We will detail these four steps and show you how to implement a GCN model.

 ### Sampling

-we use the Cora dataset as an example, and we have provided a transform script `cora.py` to transform text files to **GL** specific format.
+We use the Cora dataset as an example, and we have provided a transform script `cora.py` to transform text files to **GL** specific format.
 After running this script, you will get five files: node_table, edge_table_with_self_loop, train_table, val_table and test_table, respectively.
-The first two files record the nodes and edges, and the last three files indicates nodes' roles.
+The first two files record the nodes and edges, and the last three files indicate nodes' roles.

-The following code will load this graph into memory:
+The following code will load this graph into the machine memory:

 ```python
 g = gl.Graph()\